aidansteele/aidansteele.github.io/docs/posts/security/some-notes-on-lambda-microvms.md

 <!-- more -->

+Lambda MicroVMs are well-explained by the above blog post, but I'll quickly explain here too for the lazy.
+MicroVMs are almost a generalisation of Lambda functions, or a specialisation of EC2 instances.
+They're similar to containers, but more isolated, and more powerful (MicroVMs can run containers).
+You provide some code, Lambda will run it in a new VM, within seconds, for up to 8 hours.
+Use cases include CI runners, coding agent hosts, game servers, specialist web servers, etc.

 **You can get a shell in a MicroVM**.
 When I saw they launched, my first thought was "do they have `/dev/ptmx`?" (because Lambda functions don't) - and they do.
 Not only do they allow ptys, it's a first class citizen: you can call the